talaia-labs/python-teos/README.md

 Make sure bitcoind is running before running TEOS (it will fail at startup if it cannot connect to bitcoind).
 You can find [here](DEPENDENCIES.md#installing-bitcoind) a sample config file.

-Before you can run TEOS, you need to follow a few more configuration steps.

 ### Starting the TEOS daemon 👁